YotaYota/notes/docs/aws/ccp.md

 - Managed Blockchain: distributed ledger
 - ElastiCache: caching layer on top of DB.
 Supports Redis and Memcached
 - DynamoDB Accelerator (DAX): in-memory cache

+---

+## Module 6: Security

+**AWS Shared Responsibility Model**: Customers are responsible for _security **in** the cloud_, AWS is responsible for _security **of** the cloud_.

+### Identity and Access Management (IAM)

+The user that creates an AWS account becomes the _root user_ and has access to everything.
+Should turn on MFA and use IAM Users instead.

+- _IAM Policy_: JSON object that explicitly allows or denies access to resources.
+EPARC.
+- _IAM User_: Identity, represents person or application that interacts with AWS services and resources.
+Starts with no permissions.
+- _IAM Group_: Collection of IAM Users.
+- _IAM Role_: Temporal permissions assumable by a trusted entity.

+Best practice: Follow principle of least privilege.
+Use MFA.

+### AWS Organizations

+AWS Organizations automatically creates a **root**, which is the parent container for all the accounts in the organization.

+- Centralized management of accounts.
+- Consolidated billing

+**Organizational Units (OU)**: Groupings of accounts.
+Similar to IAM Groups.

+**Service Control Policies (SCPs)**: Apply permissions to root, member account or an OU.
+Allows to place restrictions on services, resource and API actions allowed.

+### Compliance

+- **AWS Artifacts** access to AWS security and compliance reports.
+- **AWS Compliance**

+### DDoS attacks

+Some types of attacks

+- **UDP Flood**
+  - Fake return address.
+  - _Solution_: Security Groups
+- **HTTP Level Attack**
+- **SlowLoris Attack**
+  - Faking a slow connection
+  - _Solution_: Elastic Load Balancer

+**AWS Shield**: Shields against DDoS attacks.

+- _Standard_: no cost, real time analysis of malicious traffic
+- _Advanced_: paid service, can handle more sophisticated attacks.
+Integrates with other services.
+  Integrates with _AWS WAF_.

+**AWS WAF**: Web Application Firewall.
+Allows monitoring of network requests.
+Works together with CloudFront and ELB.
+Uses a _web access control list (ACL)_ to block IP addresses.

+### Additional Security

+**AWS Key Management Service (AWS KMS)**: Create, use, and manage cryptographic keys.

+- _Encryption at rest_
+- _Encryption in transit_

+**AWS Inspector**: Automated security assessment.
+Checks applications for security vulnerabilities and deviations from security best practices.

+**AWS GuardDuty**: Threat detection by monitoring network activity and account behavior.

+---